History of the Tasmanian AFL bid: Venues and travel

 Left: Bellerive Oval would serve as the club's home ground in Hobart.

 Right: Tasmania's potential second ground, UTAS Stadium (York Park) in Launceston.

-Due to the distribution of Tasmania's relatively small population between Hobart in the south (250,000 as of 2021) and Launceston region in the north (151,195), as well as the long-standing football rivalry between the south and north of the state, it has long been proposed that a Tasmania club would use one home ground in each of the two cities, which are approximately 200 km apart.
+Due to the distribution of Tasmania's relatively small population between Hobart in the south (250,000 as of 2021) and Launceston region in the north (151,195), as well as the long-standing football rivalry between the south and north of the state, it had long been proposed that a Tasmania club would use one home ground in each of the two cities, which are approximately 200 km apart.

-A Tasmanian AFL team's main home venue in Hobart would be a new stadium at Macquarie Point, to begin construction in the near future, and be completed by 2029.
-Bellerive Oval is the current stadium in use in Hobart.
-York Park is the current stadium used in Launceston.
+A Tasmanian AFL team's main home venue in Hobart will be a new stadium at Macquarie Point, to begin construction in the near future, and be completed by 2029.
+Bellerive Oval is the current stadium in use in Hobart, with York Park the current stadium used in Launceston.

+In popular media

+The development of the Tasmanian football team and stadium is satirised in the 2026 television comedy series Ground Up, which was developed by Gristmill for the ABC.